devejya56/Book-Recommendation/README.md

-📚 Book Recommender System
+📚✨ Interactive Book Recommender
-This project implements a simple Content-Based Book Recommender System using Python, built with pandas, scikit-learn, and TF-IDF vectorization.
-It recommends similar books based on a user's input book title using text-based metadata (title, author, publisher).
+Ever wondered what to read next?
+This content-based recommender system is here to help!
+Just enter a book title, and it’ll suggest 10 similar books based on the author, title, and publisher — all powered by TF-IDF vectorization and cosine similarity.

+🚀 What This Project Does
+🔍 Analyzes text features of books (title, authors, publisher) 🧠 Finds similar books using smart text vectorization
+📈 Ranks recommendations based on cosine similarity
+📚 Returns top 10 books you might love next

-🔍 How It Works
+🛠️ How It Works (Under the Hood)
-The recommender is built using the following steps:

-Data Preprocessing

-Loads a CSV file (books.csv) containing book data.

-Fills missing values in key columns such as authors and publisher.

-Feature Engineering
+Reads your dataset from books.csv

+Fills in missing info for cleaner data

-Combines title, authors, and publisher into a single string for each book.
+Combines key features into one searchable string

-Vectorization

-Applies TF-IDF Vectorization on the combined features to convert text to numerical vectors.

-Similarity Calculation
+Transforms text into numerical data using TF-IDF

-Computes cosine similarity between book vectors to determine how similar they are.
+Calculates similarity between every book

-Recommendation Function

-Given a book title, it retrieves and displays the top 10 most similar books.

-🧪 Example Usage
+Returns matches when you type in a book title 🎯

+🧪 Try It Out!
+Here’s how to get started in a few lines of code:

 python
 Copy
 Edit
+# Import the function from the notebook
-recommend_books("Harry Potter and the Sorcerer's Stone") This will return the 10 most similar books based on the combined text features.
+recommend_books("Harry Potter and the Sorcerer's Stone") 👉 This will return the top 10 most similar books in your dataset!

-🗃️ Dataset
+📁 What You’ll Need
-The model expects a CSV file named books.csv with at least the following columns:
+📝 A books.csv file with the following columns:

 title